credl/clingoapp/README.md

 # Copyright info

+clingoapp was developed by Christoph Redl.

-clingoapp uses a compiled version of clingo, which is distributed under the following licence and copyright info:
+The app uses contains a compiled version of clingo, which is distributed under the following licence and copyright info:

 ## The MIT License (MIT)